Wright Fusion

 The Wright Fusion was a low floor tri-axle articulated single-decker bus body built on the Volvo B10LA chassis by Wrightbus from 1998 until 1999.
-It was the articulated version of the Wright Liberator.
+Revealed in late 1998, the 18 m Fusion was the articulated version of the Wright Liberator, sharing the same body components and Alusuisse bolted aluminium frame system with most other Wright products of the time.
+Features new to the Fusion included options for two or three doors, with rear doors featuring an experimental one-way gate to combat fare evasion, roof-mounted air tanks and multiplexed wiring for the bus' electrical system.

 All 40 were purchased by the FirstGroup for its Glasgow, Leeds and Manchester subsidiaries.
-In October 2001, four were sent from Glasgow to First London's Greenford garage to operate a six month trial on route 207.
+In October 2001, four were sent from Glasgow to First London's Greenford garage to operate a six-month trial on route 207.

 Later Wrightbus models also used the Fusion name, but in conjunction with the name of the equivalent full-size rigid single-decker.
 These were the Solar Fusion on the Scania L94UA chassis, and the Eclipse Fusion on the Volvo B7LA.